 Swim ponds

-The planting in swim ponds clean the water:
+The planting in natural swim ponds cleans the water:

 • There is no input of chlorine or other chemicals.